ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 ## Ready to get started?

-Start [working with Compliance Manager](working-with-compliance-manager.md) to manage your organization's regulatory compliance activities.
+Start [working with Compliance Manager](working-with-compliance-manager.md) to manage regulatory compliance activities for your organization.

 ## Resources